Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Get-AzAutomationRegistrationInfo.md

 ## SYNTAX

 ```
-Get-AzureRmAutomationRegistrationInfo [-ResourceGroupName] <String> [-AutomationAccountName] <String>
+Get-AzAutomationRegistrationInfo [-ResourceGroupName] <String> [-AutomationAccountName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationRegistrationInfo** cmdlet gets the endpoint and keys required to onboard a Desired State Configuration (DSC) node or hybrid worker into an Azure Automation account.
+The **Get-AzAutomationRegistrationInfo** cmdlet gets the endpoint and keys required to onboard a Desired State Configuration (DSC) node or hybrid worker into an Azure Automation account.

 ## EXAMPLES

 ### Example 1: Get registration information
 ```
-PS C:\>Get-AzureRmAutomationRegistrationInfo -ResourceGroup "ResourceGroup01" -AutomationAccountName "AutomationAccount01"
+PS C:\>Get-AzAutomationRegistrationInfo -ResourceGroup "ResourceGroup01" -AutomationAccountName "AutomationAccount01"
 ```

 This command gets the registration information for the Automation account named AutomationAccount01 in the Resource Group named ResourceGroup01.